 - Course work

 - Five homework assignments (33%)

 - Two quizzes (33%)

 - Final inclusive exam (34%)

 - Delivery policies:

-- The default late policy: submission allowed for 20% penalty for a calendar day.
+- Late submission allowed for 20% penalty for a calendar day.

 - Assignments should be computer-typed.

 - Cheating is not allowed and will be reported

 - If you are using any external source, you must cite it and clarify what exactly got out of it.

 - You are expected to understand any source you use and solve problems in your own.